 Complaints Against Attorneys

 You should register a complaint with the State Bar if you believe that your lawyer acted improperly but not just because there is some disagreement between you or you believe he or she did a poor job.
-For such a disagreement, you should pursue alternative methods of settling attorney-client disputes when available.
+For these kinds of disagreements, you should pursue alternative methods of settling attorney-client disputes when available.

 Depending on the seriousness of the offense, a lawyer can be given a warning, put on probation, suspended from practicing law for a period of time or disbarred (prohibited from practicing law in California).